mrshll/mmx/data/Projects/Upstream Tech.md

 2021-02-11
-{https://upstream.tech, Upstream Tech} is a public benefit corporation founded in 2016 by Marshall and Alden.
+[Upstream Tech](https://upstream.tech) is a public benefit corporation founded in 2016 by Marshall and Alden.
 It currently provides two services:

-+ {https://upstream.tech/lens, Lens}, monitoring software for environmental organizations.
++ [Lens](https://upstream.tech/lens), monitoring software for environmental organizations.
-+ {https://upstream.tech/hydroforecast, HydroForecast}, a hydrologic forecasting service used by renewable energy utilities and conservation organizations.
++ [HydroForecast](https://upstream.tech/hydroforecast), a hydrologic forecasting service used by renewable energy utilities and conservation organizations.

 In its early days, we did a number of consulting projects, including two citizen science applications: the New York State's Herp Shark Count for the Galapagos Islands.
 After attending a lecture by Dr. Grey Nearing, who later became an advisor and briefly our Director of Research, we honed in on satellites and machine learning as tools we could leverage given our previous experience and technical strengths.